MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-metrics-overview.md

 ## Limitations/Known issues - Azure Monitor managed Service for Prometheus

 - The minimum frequency for scraping and storing metrics is 1 second.
 - During node updates, you might experience gaps lasting 1 to 2 minutes in some metric collections from our cluster level collector.
 This gap is due to a regular action from Azure Kubernetes Service to update the nodes in your cluster.
 This behavior is expected and occurs due to the node it runs on being updated.
 Recommended alert rules are not affected by this behavior.
-- Azure Managed Grafana doesn't support the Azure US Government cloud.
-- Usage metrics (metrics under `Metrics` menu for the Azure Monitor workspace) - Ingestion quota limits and current usage for any Azure monitor Workspace aren't available yet in US Government cloud.
+- Managed Prometheus for Windows nodes isn't automatically enabled.
+To enable monitoring for Windows nodes & pods in your clusters, see [Monitor Windows nodes & pods in your clusters](../containers/kubernetes-monitoring-enable.md#enable-windows-metrics-collection-preview).

 [!INCLUDE [case sensitivity](../includes/prometheus-case-sensitivity.md)]